canonical/microcloud/doc/how-to/member_remove.md

 ## Reducing the cluster to one member

-When shrinking the cluster down to one member, you must also clean up the Ceph monmap before proceeding, even when using the `--force` flag.
+When shrinking the cluster down to one member, you must also clean up the Ceph monitor map (`monmap`) before proceeding, even when using the `--force` flag.

 ```bash
 sudo microceph.ceph mon remove <name>